caspersg/last-motion.nvim/README.md

       prev_func = vim.cmd.tabprevious,
     },

+  },

-    -- treesitter functions that are builtin to neovim -- local utils = require("last-motion.utils") -- import is required {
+  --- treesitter functions that are builtin to neovim
+  --- local utils = require("last-motion.utils") -- import is required
+  treesitter_motions = {
+    {
       desc = "[a]ttribute",
       next = "]a",